 But there is a limit to how much you can expand your network and how engaged you can be in your network.
 The larger you grow your network the thinner you spread yourself.

 You may have met an influential person in an event, but if you never engaged with him for the past six months, he is not going to remember you.
-Even if he remembers you, why would he go the extra mile to recommend you to someone if he hasn’t had the opportunity to know that you are splendid at what you do?
+Even if he remembers you, why would he go the extra mile to recommend you to someone if he hasn’t had the opportunity to know that you are great at what you do?

 Personal branding is the key here.
 With tested and proven techniques which I am about to reveal, you can grow your network to big numbers and also engage with everyone using similar techniques that corporate brands use to market themselves.